-DO NOT pipe the water heating side of this appliance with black iron, galvanized steel, steel, or lead pipe.
+DO NOT pipe this appliance with black iron, galvanized steel, steel, or lead pipe.
 Doing so will result in premature product failure and property damage, and WILL VOID the warranty.

 A. Plumbing

 Use two wrenches when tightening water piping at appliance.
 Use one wrench to prevent the appliance return or supply line from turning.
 Failure to prevent piping connections from turning could cause damage to appliance components.